wp-plugins/weight-based-shipping-for-woocommerce/readme.txt

 You can find plugin settings under WooCommerce -> Settings -> Shipping section.

+== Changelog ===

+= 2.2.1 =

+Allow zero weight shipping.
+Thus only Handling Fee is added to the final price.

+Previously, weight based shipping option has not been shown to user if total weight of their cart is zero.
+Since version 2.2.1 this is changed so shipping option is available to user with price set to Handling Fee.
+If it does not suite your needs well you can return previous behavior by setting Min Weight to something a bit greater zero, e.g. 0.001, so that zero-weight orders will not match constraints and the shipping option will not be shown.

+== Upgrade Notice ==

+= 2.2.1 =

+Allow zero weight shipping.
+Thus only Handling Fee is added to the final price.

+Previously, weight based shipping option has not been shown to user if total weight of their cart is zero.
+Since version 2.2.1 this is changed so shipping option is available to user with price set to Handling Fee.
+If it does not suite your needs well you can return previous behavior by setting Min Weight to something a bit greater zero, e.g. 0.001, so that zero-weight orders will not match constraints and the shipping option will not be shown.

 == Installation ==

 1. Upload `woocommerce-weight-based-shipping` folder  to the `/wp-content/plugins/` directory